xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If QUERY.GET.DATA is unable to access the data source using
     > connection\_string, it returns the \#N/A error value.

->
+> &nbsp;

-Query\_text    is the SQL language query to be executed on the data source.
+Query\_text&nbsp;&nbsp;&nbsp;&nbsp;is the SQL language query to be executed on the data source.

-Keep\_query\_def    is a logical value that, if TRUE or omitted, preserves the query definition.
+Keep\_query\_def&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE or omitted, preserves the query definition.
 If FALSE, the query definition is lost and the data from the query no longer constitutes a data range.

-Field\_names    is a logical value that, if TRUE or omitted, places field names from Microsoft Query into the first row of the data range.
+Field\_names&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE or omitted, places field names from Microsoft Query into the first row of the data range.
 If FALSE, the field names are discarded.

-Row\_numbers    is a logical value that, if TRUE, places row numbers from Microsoft Query into the first column in the data range.
+Row\_numbers&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE, places row numbers from Microsoft Query into the first column in the data range.
 If FALSE or omitted, the row numbers are discarded.

-Destination    is the location as a cell reference where you want the data placed.
+Destination&nbsp;&nbsp;&nbsp;&nbsp;is the location as a cell reference where you want the data placed.
 If destination is in a current data range then that data range is changed to reflect the new SQL statement.
 The default destination is the currently selected cell or range.

 **Remarks**